 Railroad Brakeman and Conductor Injuries

 The brakeman and conductor positions refer to a period in the railroad industry in which train operations required four-person crews.
 In recent history, a brakeman is typically a conductor trainee, who is responsible for the train cars attached to the locomotive.
-Like most railroad workers, brakeman and conductor injuries are commonplace, primarily due to constant exposure to various hazardous chemicals.
+Like most railroad workers, brakeman and conductor injuries are commonplace, primarily due to constant exposure to various hazardous chemicals in the conductor work environment.

 Railroad brakemen and conductors also are prone to injuries from the coupling and uncoupling of rail cars, particularly when they stand outside to direct engineers.
 They also can suffer side effects from exposure to silica, diesel exhaust, and asbestos, all of which can lead to severe medical complications and diseases like cancer of many types.
 A diligent railroad injury lawyer may be able to assist brakemen who have sustained injuries in the course of their employment.